RoyalFlyBy/ChaturbateDownloader/README.md

 ##### Future

 I don't plan to maintain this unless something breaks due to chaturbate site updates or if a crucial feature is missing

+##### Unsupported
+* Private streams
+* logging in

+Why?
+Unlike the PHDownloader I have no account to test these features with therefore had no way of implementing them

+Want them to be implemented?
+I will need to be able to do some testing, donating money or an account with tokens towards that goal would allow me to implement those cool things.

+Simply open up an issue and we will figure it out from there.